 Lending a Kindle book isn’t nearly as easy as lending a good old-fashioned paper book, but it can be done—provided you’re willing to jump through a few hoops.

-Among the hoops: the fact that some publishers won’t let you lend certain Kindle books at all, while others will only let you lend a given book just once, and for no longer than two weeks.
+Among the hoops: some publishers won’t let you lend certain Kindle books at all, while others will only let you lend a book once, and for only two weeks.

 So, ready to start lending?

 - Your first step is to see which of the books in your Kindle library are, in fact, lendable.
 Go to Amazon.com, click the “Your Digital Orders” link in the top-right corner of the page, then click the “Your Kindle Orders” link.

 - You should now see a list of all the Kindle books you’ve purchased.
 You can sort by the date, title, author, or date purchased.
 For each book, you’ll also see a button labeled “actions”.
 Hover your mouse over the button until the menu appears.